Flying with Air New Zealand earns you Status Points which will enable you to discover a world of benefits and privileges.

 required to retain Tier Status

-If an Elite member earns over 2000 Status Points in a membership year, instead of rolling over Status Points to the next year, they'll automatically receive a bonus Elite year to use in the future.
-These bonus years will be stored in the member's Airpoints account until they're needed.
-This extra year will be added to your account on your requalification anniversary date.
+If an Elite member earns over 2,400 Status Points (1,400 Status Points must have been earned on Air New Zealand operated flights) in a membership year, instead of rolling over Status Points to the next year, they'll automatically receive a complimentary banked year at Elite Tier Status to use in the future.
+Complimentary banked years will be added to your account on your re-qualification anniversary date and will be stored until they're needed.
+Status Points that are rolled over from the preceding membership year cannot be used for the purpose of qualifying for a complimentary year at Elite.

-You can keep track of the Status Points rollover balance and the number of Elite years you have banked on your myairnz account.
+You can keep track of the Status Points rollover balance and the number of Elite years you have banked on your Air New Zealand account.

 1. Air New Zealand flight means a flight ticketed and operated by Air New Zealand or a trans-Tasman flight with an Air New Zealand flight number (e.g. NZ7000) that is operated by Virgin Australia.
 Flights booked in conjunction with Airpoints reward classes (X,I), and travel industry classes (N,R) and free tickets, prize competition tickets and tickets purchased using Fly Buys points are not eligible to earn Status Points or credit towards tier status.